Skip to content

 function HelloService:OnPlayerAdded(Riptide, player)

-print("Welcome to the game, " .. player.Name .. "!")
+print("Welcome, " .. player.Name .. "!")

 end